t3imasd/t3aisat/documentation/app-store/deploy_ios.md

 ---

-This guide provides a step-by-step walkthrough of releasing a Flutter app to the [App Store][appstore] and [TestFlight][].
+This guide provides a step-by-step walkthrough of releasing a Flutter app to the [App Store](https://developer.apple.com/app-store/submissions/) and [TestFlight](https://developer.apple.com/testflight/).

 ## Preliminaries

 Xcode is required to build and release your app.
 You must use a device running macOS to follow this guide.

-Before beginning the process of releasing your app, ensure that it meets Apple's [App Review Guidelines][appreview].
+Before beginning the process of releasing your app, ensure that it meets Apple's [App Review Guidelines](https://developer.apple.com/app-store/review/).

-To publish your app to the App Store, you must first enroll in the [Apple Developer Program][devprogram].
+To publish your app to the App Store, you must first enroll in the [Apple Developer Program](https://developer.apple.com/programs/).
-You can read more about the various membership options in Apple's [Choosing a Membership][devprogram_membership] guide.
+You can read more about the various membership options in Apple's [Choosing a Membership](https://developer.apple.com/support/compare-memberships/) guide.

 ## Video overview